Thursday, 29 January 2026

 As Carnatic music has its roots in Vedic chanting (which has strict rules regarding pronunciation, intonation and metre), it is unsurprising that one has to pay a lot of attention to laya and tala when singing and dancing-- these arts were traditionally associated with temples and places of worship.

 (Note- As we know, Vedic prayers require years of training to master the correct Sanskrit pronunciation and intonation.
 Unlike Puranic mantras, these mantras need to be chanted in a very precise way to produce spiritual benefits (e.g. a long vowel needs to be double the length of a short one).
-The rhythmic sounds and melodies are said to produce a specific effect upon the mind and body.
+The rhythmic sounds and melodies are said to produce specific effects upon the mind and body.

 Western science has begun to study some of these effects as outlined in this article called the 'Sanskrit effect': https://www.scientificamerican.com/blog/observations/a-neuroscientist-explores-the-sanskrit-effect/).